skupperproject/refdog/input/commands/site/generate.md

 ## Examples

 ~~~
-# Print a site resource to the console
+# Generate a Site resource and print it to the console
 $ skupper site generate west --enable-link-access
 apiVersion: skupper.io/v2alpha1
 kind: Site